 DART: Has temporarily stopped collecting fares and is asking all passengers to get on and off the bus through the back door if they can safely do so.
 Daily disinfection protocols on all vehicles.
 Drivers have cleaning wipes and hand sanitizer.
 Increased frequency of high-touch areas in all facilities.
 No change in services at this time.
-Asking public to not ride when sick, cover coughs and maintain social distancing.
+Asking public to ride only when needed to conduct essential business or access essential services as well as to not ride when sick, cover coughs and maintain social distancing.

-DSM Airport: Airlines are greatly reducing domestic service.
+DSM Airport: Airlines are greatly reducing domestic service-schedule reductions have begun at DSM.
 Check with airlines to make sure flights are still scheduled.
 Airport concessions will follow guidance from the Iowa Department of Public Health; at this time, the airport will be transitioning to grab and go food offerings only.
 Discussions about employee safety ongoing.
 Enhanced cleaning of touch surfaces is in place.
 Passenger loads are almost 80% lower than last year (4000 fewer passenger per day).
 Airport concessions has grab and go food offerings only.
 Airport Authority and TSA staff have transitioned to alternating schedules to protect business continuity.
-(UPDATED)